Rehabilitation nurse salary: what rehab RNs earn in 2026

 BLS reports RN salaries by state and industry sector, not by nursing specialty.
 This means there is no BLS line item for “rehabilitation nurse salary” the way there is for nurse anesthetists or nurse midwives.
 What BLS data tells us:

 Rehabilitation nursing sits within this range.
-The setting you work in — not the specialty designation itself — is what moves your salary up or down within the RN distribution.
+The setting you work in, rather than the specialty designation itself, is what moves your salary up or down within the RN distribution.
 An experienced rehab nurse in an IRF in California will land in the upper quartile of the RN distribution nationally; an entry-level SNF rehab nurse in Mississippi will sit near the 25th percentile.

 For the full national RN salary picture including specialty and experience breakdowns, see our RN salary guide.